wp-plugins/ewww-image-optimizer/readme.txt

 * First release (forked from CW Image Optimizer)

 == Upgrade Notice ==

+= 1.7.5 =
+* New version of gifsicle that has quite a few improvements.
+If you have restricted permissions on the wp-content/ewww/ folder, you may need to temporarily change them to allow the plugin to perform the gifsicle upgrade automatically.

 = 1.7.2 =
 * Optimize More table format has changed, make sure to visit Optimize More and Convert your table immediately after upgrade if you are running it in scheduled mode.